Internet of Things 101

 The following is looking at two examples.
 First, an OEM with closed AppStore for his own vehicle apps.
 Second, an OEM with an open AppStore for partner vehicle apps.

-A first step towards an AppStore for vehicles and other physical assets is to only allow apps which are developed directly by the OEM and tier 1 suppliers.
-Here, we have to differentiate between pure in-car apps (e.g. a new mood control for interior lighting) vs. composite apps with external components, e.g. a smart phone integration.
+A first step toward an AppStore for vehicles and other physical assets is to only allow apps that are developed directly by the OEM and tier 1 suppliers.
+Here, we have to differentiate between pure in-car apps (e.g., a new mood control for interior lighting) vs. composite apps with external components, e.g., a smartphone integration.

-In the example shown below, a car manufacturer provides a composite app, combining his own AppStore with the smartphone AppStores of Apple, Google, and the likes.
-This type of composite app architecture is required especially for cases where the app will run partly on the smart phone, partly on the car, and partly in the cloud backend of the OEM.
+In the example shown below, a car manufacturer provides a composite app, combining his own AppStore with the smartphone AppStores of Apple, Google, and the like.
+This type of composite app architecture is required, especially for cases where the app will run partly on the smartphone, partly on the car, and partly in the cloud backend of the OEM.

 For example, a user might download a new car app in the smartphone app store.
-The first time this app is contacting the cloud backend of the OEM, it will determine that a new app component must be installed on the customers car as well.
-This could be done automatically and in the background so that the customer is not aware that he is actually dealing with two AppStores.
+The first time this app is contacting the cloud backend of the OEM, it will determine that a new app component must be installed on the customer's car as well.
+This could be done automatically and in the background so that the customer is not aware that they are actually dealing with two AppStores.

-This is an interesting scenario for a number of reasons: First, OEMs typically tend to prefer solutions which are not relying on smart phones, since this means losing control over the user.
-This is why platforms like Android Automotive are becoming popular, which are supporting native apps in the car, only integrating with the car`s head unit, but not the smart phone.
-However, by focusing only on on-car apps, the OEM loses the opportunity for a new customer experience, e.g. by enabling the customer to remotely interact with the car and the dog in it while being shopping.
+This is an interesting scenario for a number of reasons.
+First, OEMs typically tend to prefer solutions which do not rely on smartphones, since this means losing control over the user.
+This is why platforms such as Android Automotive are becoming popular, supporting native apps in the car and integrating only with the car's head unit, and not the smartphone.
+However, by focusing only on on-car apps, the OEM loses the opportunity for a new customer experience, e.g., by enabling the customer to remotely interact with the car and the dog in it while shopping.

-Second, control over the apps in the car app store is critical - from a business, but as well as from a security perspective.
+Second, control over the apps in the car app store is critical -- from a business -- but also from a security perspective.
 In this scenario, the assumption is that apps in the vehicle app store can only be provided by the OEM or tier 1s.
 This means that the requirements for the tightness of the sandbox running the applications are not as high, since the OEM has full control over the QA (Quality Assurance) cycle of the app.